You know the feeling? Choas busts in the front door and calm slips out the back?

 So is it reasonable to think we might find a calm that can carry us through whatever chaos hits us?

 Here’s the why–stay with me–I promise this little story is related to the answer.

 There are two burial sites for Jesus in Jerusalem.
 Yes, two.
 The Holy Sepulcher and the Garden Tomb.
 I know this because I visited them during a study semester abroad.

 The Garden Tomb, on the other hand, is a secluded refuge tucked inside stone walls just outside the present day walls of the Old City.
-Just stepping into it’s shaded coolness is an invitation to relax and refresh.
+Just stepping into it’s shaded coolness is an invitation to relax and refresh (which is exactly what I did–more than once).

-Which is exactly what I did–more than once.
-The winding path through through lush vegetation and colorful flowers passes quiet nooks created for personal reflection and finally descends to a stone patio facing a picturesque tomb carved out of the limestone cliff.
+A winding path through lush vegetation and colorful flowers leads past quiet nooks created for personal reflection, finally descending to a stone patio facing a picturesque tomb carved out of the limestone cliff.